MissKay/js-course/week_one.md

 5. Add two strings together using concat.
 6. Take a phrase you want to yell, slice the third word of that phrase and repeat that word using the repeat method.
 7. Write your name in unicode using the charCodeAt method.
-8. Check to see if you name includes ‘iron' using the includes method.
+8. Check to see if you name includes 'iron' using the includes method.

 ## Non-primitives